Sign inDocsBlogAboutSupportContact

 Open the TrueCommander navigator.
 Type enable smtp.
 Fill in host, port, username, password.
 Hit Enter.

-The command stores your SMTP credentials and registers itself as a startup command — so the configuration loads on every request automatically.
+The command stores your SMTP credentials in the database, and the plugin applies them to every outgoing email automatically.
 WordPress now routes all mail through your SMTP server.
 Re-run the command anytime to update credentials.

 TrueCommander